decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 Monitor my phone calls, read what I say about my noisy neighbour, I've got nothing to hide

-If you have something to hide, you should be found, captured and sentenced [^14]
+If you have something to hide, you should be found, arrested and sentenced [^14]

 Responses: